Line 6 Finch West: Operations

-The line will be operated by the Toronto Transit Commission and maintained by Mosaic Transit Group as part of the public–private partnership contract with Metrolinx.
-A fleet of 18 Alstom Citadis Spirit vehicles will be used on the line.
-Dedicated tracks separated from traffic and transit signal priority at intersections will allow the line to provide service 20 percent faster than buses in mixed traffic, as well as increase reliability due to its segregation from traffic.
-The line will also remove 35 morning and 29 afternoon peak period buses from existing traffic lanes.
+The line is operated by the Toronto Transit Commission and maintained by Mosaic Transit Group as part of the public–private partnership contract with Metrolinx.
+A fleet of 18 Citadis Spirit vehicles are used on the line.
+Dedicated tracks separated from traffic and transit signal priority at intersections allow the line to provide service 20 percent faster than buses in mixed traffic, as well as increase reliability due to its segregation from traffic.
+The line would also remove 35 morning and 29 afternoon peak period buses from existing traffic lanes.

-According to Metrolinx, Line 6 will have a frequency of every five to seven minutes during peak hours and seven to ten minutes at off-peak times.
-The estimated travel time between terminals will be 38 minutes.
-Bicycles will be allowed on board, stored in the bicycle racks inside the vehicles, during the off-peak hours.
-The line will support Presto fare media.
+According to Metrolinx, Line 6 has a frequency of every five to seven minutes during peak hours and seven to ten minutes at off-peak times.
+The estimated travel time between terminals is 38 minutes.
+Bicycles are allowed on board, stored in the bicycle racks inside the vehicles, during the off-peak hours.

-The maximum operating speed for vehicles on the mainline will be 60 kph.
+The maximum operating speed for vehicles on the mainline is 60 kph.
 The line has nine traction power substations stored in pre-built structures along the line.

 The line is expected to carry about 42,600 passengers per weekday.
 By 2031, projected ridership is around 2,800 passengers per hour in the peak direction.
 Annual operating and maintenance costs were estimated to be $51.5 million in 2022 before deducting fare revenue and costs saved by eliminating parallel bus service.